-GRONEN 2020 will combine a range of session formats.
-We aim to provide a suitable platform for academic exchange on research at different stages.
+GRONEN 2020 will combine a range of session formats to foster academic exchange.

 The conference will start with a panel debate on the conference theme.
 In line with the efforts of the GRONEN network to foster the dialogue between scholars and practitioners, both esteemed representatives from universities and industry will take part.
-The following program consists of both full paper and research development sessions.
-Upon submission, authors will be asked to indicate which format they prefer.
-Full paper sessions provide a platform for the presentation and discussion of fully developed papers.
-Sessions are grouped topically and authors have a 20 minute time slot to present their work, followed by a 10 minute discussion.
-The full paper sessions are not limited to focal areas of the conference theme.
-They are introduced and chaired by thought leaders in the field who serve as scientific committee (see GRONEN web page).
-Research development sessions offer a platform for scholars to present work-in-progress based on shorter papers.
-Presentation time is shorter with more time allocated to discussion.
-Development sessions are facilitated by several senior faculty members of the GRONEN community.
-In addition to the academic program and plenary sessions, GRONEN 2020 will include a number of professional development workshops (PDWs) led by prominent scholars in the field.
+The following program consists of both plenary and parallel paper sessions.
+Sessions are grouped topically and chaired by thought leaders in the field who serve as scientific committee (see GRONEN web page).
+In addition, GRONEN 2020 will include a number of professional development workshops (PDWs) led by prominent scholars in the field.

-All submissions (to full paper sessions, research development sessions, and doctoral consortium) will undergo a double-blind review process prior to acceptance.
-Full papers will be assessed with regard to their rigor and quality – similar to submissions to an academic journal.
-Short papers submitted to research development sessions will be selected based on their potential contribution and novelty.
+All submissions will undergo a double-blind review process prior to acceptance.
+Full papers will be assessed with regard to their rigor and quality.
+Shorter papers will be selected based on their potential contribution and novelty.
 The scientific committee will review all accepted submissions and award prizes for the Best Conference Paper and the Best PhD Paper.

 PhD students must apply separately for the consortium, which enables them to also participate in the main conference.
-Applications should be sent to firstname.lastname@example.org and include (i) a full paper or research proposal, (ii) a current CV, and (iii) any preferences of discussants.
+Applications should be sent to email@example.com and include (i) a full paper or research proposal, (ii) a current CV.
 The doctoral consortium is open to PhD students at any stage.
 Yet, in order to enable high-level discussions, preference will be given to full paper submissions.

 Special issue in Business Strategy and the Environment